slavielle/grabbag/examples/json_friends_and_fruits/README.md

 We have a [JSON file](data.json) containing a list of friends containing for each one the list of fruits they like.

-We would like to generate another json containing the full list of those friends, and the full list of all the fruits they like :
+We would like to generate another JSON containing the full list of those friends, and the full list of all the fruits they like :

 ```json
 {